gabrielariasch/HighestScore/README.md

 # HighestScore

-About
-\n
-This code will allow us to determine the highest socre of a list using the for loop.
+About: This code will allow us to determine the highest socre of a list using the for loop.